Subtitles and Transcript

 12:41 In your TED packages there's a DVD, "Infinite Vision," about Dr. V and the Aravind Eye Hospital.
 I hope that you will take a look at it.
 Aravind, which started as a Seva project, is now the world's largest and best eye hospital.
 This year, that one hospital will give back sight to more than 300,000 people in Tamil Nadu, India.
 (Applause) Bird flu.
 I stand here as a representative of all terrible things -- this might be the worst.
 The key to preventing or mitigating pandemic bird flu is early detection and rapid response.
 We will not have a vaccine or adequate supplies of an antiviral to combat bird flu if it occurs in the next three years.
 WHO stages the progress of a pandemic.
 We are now at stage three on the pandemic alert stage, with just a little bit of human-to-human transmission, but no human-to-human-to-human sustained transmission.

-14:25 15 percent said they thought there'd be a pandemic within three years.
+14:25 Fifteen percent said they thought there'd be a pandemic within three years.
 But much worse than that, 90 percent said they thought there'd be a pandemic within your children or your grandchildren's lifetime.
 And they thought that if there was a pandemic, a billion people would get sick.
 As many as 165 million people would die.
-There would be a global recession and depression as our just-in-time inventory system and the tight rubber band of globalization broke, and the cost to our economy of one to three trillion dollars would be far worse for everyone than merely 100 million people dying because so many more people would lose their job and their healthcare benefits that the consequences are almost unthinkable.
-And it's getting worse because travel is getting so much better.
+There would be a global recession and depression as our just-in-time inventory system and the tight rubber band of globalization broke, and the cost to our economy of one to three trillion dollars would be far worse for everyone than merely 100 million people dying, because so many more people would lose their job and their healthcare benefits, that the consequences are almost unthinkable.
+And it's getting worse, because travel is getting so much better.

-15:23 Let me show you a simulation of what a pandemic looks like so we know what we're talking about.
+15:22 Let me show you a simulation of what a pandemic looks like.
+So we know what we're talking about.
 Let's assume, for example, that the first case occurs in South Asia.
 It initially goes quite slowly.
 You get two or three discrete locations.
 Then there'll be secondary outbreaks, and the disease will spread from country to country so fast that you won't know what hit you.
 Within three weeks it will be everywhere in the world.
-Now, if we had an "undo" button, and we could go back and isolate it and grab it when it first started.
-If we could find it early, and we had early detection and early response, and we could put each one of those viruses in jail -- that's the only way to deal with something like a pandemic.
+Now, if we had an "undo" button, and we could go back and isolate it and grab it when it first started -- if we could find it early, and we had early detection and early response, and we could put each one of those viruses in jail -- that's the only way to deal with something like a pandemic.
 And let me show you why that is.

-18:40 So, my TED wish is for you to help build a global system, an early-warning system, to protect us against humanity's worst nightmares.
-And what I thought I would call it is "Early Detection," but it should really be called "Total Early Detection."
+18:40 So, my TED wish is for you to help build a global system -- an early-warning system -- to protect us against humanity's worst nightmares.
+And what I thought I would call it is "Early Detection," But it should really be called ...
+"Total Early Detection."
+[TED]

-19:17 But in all seriousness -- because this idea is birthed in TED, I would like it to be a legacy of TED, and I'd like to call it the "International System for Total Early Disease Detection."
-And INSTEDD then becomes our mantra.
+19:17 But in all seriousness, because this idea is birthed in TED, I would like it to be a legacy of TED, and I'd like to call it the "International System for Total Early Disease Detection."
+[INSTEDD] And INSTEDD then becomes our mantra.
 So instead of a hidden pandemic of bird flu, we find it and immediately contain it.
-Instead of a novel virus caused by bio-terror or bio-error, or shift or drift, we find it, and we contain it.
+Instead of a novel virus caused by bio-terror or bio-error, or shift or drift, we find it and we contain it.
 Instead of industrial accidents like oil spills or the catastrophe in Bhopal, we find them, and we respond to them.
 Instead of famine, hidden until it is too late, we detect it, and we respond.
-And instead of a system, which is owned by a government and hidden in the bowels of government, let's build an early detection system that's freely available to anyone in the world in their own language.
+And instead of a system which is owned by a government, and hidden in the bowels of government, let's build an early detection system that's freely available to anyone in the world in their own language.

-20:28 Let's make it transparent, non-governmental, not owned by any single country or company, housed in a neutral country, with redundant backup in a different time zone and a different continent, and let's build it on GPHIN.
+20:27 Let's make it transparent, non-governmental, not owned by any single country or company, housed in a neutral country, with redundant backup in a different time zone and a different continent.
+And let's build it on GPHIN.
 Let's start with GPHIN.
 Let's increase the websites that they crawl from 20,000 to 20 million.
 Let's increase the languages they crawl from seven to 70, or more.
-Let's build in outbound confirmation messages using text messages or SMS or instant messaging to find out from people who are within 100 meters of the rumor that you hear if it is, in fact, valid.
+Let's build in outbound confirmation messages, using text messages or SMS or instant messaging to find out from people who are within 100 meters of the rumor that you hear, if it is, in fact, valid.
 And let's add satellite confirmation.
 And we'll add Gapminder's amazing graphics to the front end.

 22:09 Chris Anderson: An amazing presentation.
-First of all, just so everyone understands, you're saying that by building -- by creating web crawlers, looking on the Internet for patterns, they can detect something suspicious before WHO, before anyone else can see it?
-Just explain.
+First of all, just so everyone understands: you're saying that by creating web crawlers, looking on the Internet for patterns, they can detect something suspicious before WHO, before anyone else can see it?
 Give an example of how that could possibly be true.

-22:33 Larry Brilliant: First of all, you're not mad about the copyright violation?
+22:34 Larry Brilliant: You're not mad about the copyright violation?

-22:39 LB: Well, you know, as Ron St. John -- I hope you'll go and meet him in the dinner afterwards and talk to him -- When he started GPHIN -- In 1997, there was an outbreak of bird flu.
-H5N1.
+22:39 LB: Well, as Ron St. John -- I hope you'll go and meet him in the dinner afterwards and talk to him.
+When he started GPHIN -- In 1997, there was an outbreak of bird flu -- H5N1.
 It was in Hong Kong.
-And a remarkable doctor in Hong Kong responded immediately by slaughtering 1.5 million chickens and birds, and they stopped that outbreak in its tracks.
+And a remarkable doctor in Hong Kong responded immediately, by slaughtering 1.5 million chickens and birds, and they stopped that outbreak in its tracks.
 Immediate detection, immediate response.
 Then a number of years went by, and there were a lot of rumors about bird flu.
-Ron and his team in Ottawa began to crawl the web, only crawling 20,000 different websites, mostly periodicals, and they read about and heard about a concern of a lot of children who had high fever and symptoms of bird flu.
+Ron and his team in Ottawa began to crawl the web -- only crawling 20,000 different websites, mostly periodicals -- and they read about and heard about a concern, of a lot of children who had high fever and symptoms of bird flu.

-24:13 The moment these guys in Ottawa, on a budget of 800,000 dollars a year, got cracking, 75 percent of all the reports in the world came from GPHIN, 25 percent of all the reports in the world came from all the other 180 nations.
-Now, here's what's real interesting, after they'd been working for a couple years, what do you think happened to those nations?
-They felt pretty stupid, so they started sending in their reports earlier.
-Now their reporting percentage is down to 50 percent because other nations have started to report.
+24:13 The moment these guys in Ottawa -- on a budget of 800,000 dollars a year -- got cracking, 75 percent of all the reports in the world came from GPHIN, 25 percent of all the reports in the world came from all the other 180 nations.
+Now, here's what's really interesting: after they'd been working for a couple years, what do you think happened to those nations?
+They felt pretty stupid.
+So they started sending in their reports early.
+And now, their reporting percentage is down to 50 percent, because other nations have started to report.
 So, can you find diseases early by crawling the web?
 Of course you can.
 Can you find it even earlier than GPHIN does now?
 Of course you can.
 You saw that they found SARS using their Chinese web crawler a full six weeks before they found it using their English web crawler.
 Well, they're only crawling in seven languages.
 These bad viruses really don't have any intention of showing up first in English or Spanish or French.

-25:14 So, yes, I want to take GPHIN; I want to build on it; I want to add all the languages of the world that we possibly can; I want to make this open to everybody so that the health officer in Nairobi or in Patna, Bihar will have as much access to it as the folks in Ottawa or in CDC; and I want to make it part of our culture that there is a community of people who are watching out for the worst nightmares of humanity, and that it's accessible to everyone.
+25:15 So yes, I want to take GPHIN, I want to build on it.
+I want to add all the languages of the world that we possibly can.
+I want to make this open to everybody, so that the health officer in Nairobi or in Patna, Bihar will have as much access to it as the folks in Ottawa or in CDC.
+And I want to make it part of our culture that there is a community of people who are watching out for the worst nightmares of humanity, and that it's accessible to everyone.